Clearing 2023 is now closed. Find out how to apply to study at the University of Salford and start your course in

-Find out more about our journalism Clearing courses – designed to open up a range of career opportunities in broadcast, print and online media.
+Find out more about our journalism Clearing courses – designed to open a range of career opportunities in broadcast, print and online media.
 If you’re interested in applying for one of our journalism degree Clearing courses, then read on to discover more about the different pathways you can choose.

-Do you have a passion for TV, radio and online journalism?
-Are you looking to pursue a line of work that is challenging, demanding and exciting?
+Do you have a passion for TV, radio, or online journalism?
+Are you looking to pursue a line of work that is challenging yet exciting?
 If so, our journalism Clearing courses are for you.

 With specialist pathways in broadcast and multimedia journalism, as well as public relations, you’ll have access to one of the country’s leading digital and creative hubs – MediaCity.
-Home to more than a hundred creative organisations, you’ll study with the BBC and ITV as your neighbours.
+Home to more than 100 creative organisations, you’ll study with the BBC and ITV as your neighbours.
 Browse our journalism degree Clearing places below and find your ideal course today.

 Journalism Clearing Degrees

 Our journalism Clearing degrees are designed and taught by experts with years of experience in the field.
 They’ll teach you the subject-specific skills you need to enter the world of work, as well as giving you the opportunity to network with contacts from across the industry.
 You’ll undertake placements at news organisations, participate in regular news days and be encouraged to gain experience as part of our student-led broadcast, Quays News, which is supported by guest editors from the BBC and ITV.

 Our MediaCity facilities are industry-standard – so much so that they are used by our industry partners themselves.
-On our journalism Clearing courses, you will have access to several TV studios and a number of state-of-the-art recording studios, you’ll learn from expert demonstrators who will teach you how to use our facilities.
-These include:
+On our journalism Clearing courses, you will have access to several TV studios and state-of-the-art recording studios, where you’ll learn from expert demonstrators who will teach you how to use these facilities.
+Our facilities include: